yogeshthosare/ts/README.md

 ./test_client -concurrent-user 1000 -delay 3ns -req-per-user 1000 -> 25k requests per minute

 Have to put delay to wait for opened connections to be closed.
-Please let me know your feedback.
-Thanks you it was indeed a great problem to spend time on.
+Room for improvement there.